Relics associated with Jesus: The True Cross

 The "True Cross" refers to the actual cross used in the Crucifixion of Jesus.
 Today, many fragments of wood are claimed as True Cross relics, but it is hard to establish their authenticity.
 The story of the fourth-century discovery of the True Cross was reported in Jacobus de Voragine's The Golden Legend published in 1260, that included the lore of saints venerated at the time.

-Tradition and legend attribute the discovery of the True Cross to Saint Helena, mother of Constantine the Great who went to Palestine during the fourth century in search of relics.
+Tradition and legend attribute the discovery of the True Cross to Helena, mother of Constantine the Great who went to Syria Palaestina during the fourth century in search of relics.
 Eusebius of Caesarea was the only contemporary author to write about Helena's journey in his Life of Constantine.
 But Eusebius did not mention the True Cross, although he dwelt on the piety of Helena and her reporting the site of the Holy Sepulchre.
-In the fifth century writings by Socrates Scholasticus, Sozomen and Saint Theodoret report on the finding of the True Cross.
+In the fifth century writings by Socrates Scholasticus, Sozomen and Theodoret report on the finding of the True Cross.

 Pieces of the purported True Cross, including half of the INRI inscription tablet, are preserved at the basilica Santa Croce in Gerusalemme in Rome.
 Other small pieces of the True Cross are reportedly preserved in hundreds of other European churches.
 The authenticity of the relics and the accuracy of reports of finding the True Cross is not accepted by all Christians.
 The belief in the Early Christian Church tradition regarding the True Cross is generally restricted to the Catholic and Eastern Orthodox Churches.
 The medieval legends of the True Cross provenance differ between Catholic and Eastern Orthodox tradition.
 These churches honour Helena as a saint, as does also the Anglican Communion.

 A number of acheiropoieta (lit. 'made without hand'; icons not made by hand) images reported to be of the face or body of Jesus impressed on cloth have been displayed.
-In most cases these images are subject to intense debate and speculation.
+In many cases these images are subject to intense debate and speculation.
 Although devotions to the face of Jesus are practiced, the term "Holy Face of Jesus" relates to the specific devotions approved by Pope Leo XIII in 1895 and Pope Pius XII in 1958 for the image from the Shroud of Turin.

 Shroud of Turin

 The Shroud of Turin is the best-known and most intensively studied relic of Jesus.

-In 1988, radiocarbon dating established that the shroud was from the Middle Ages, between the years 1260 and 1390.
-All hypotheses put forward to challenge the radiocarbon dating have been scientifically refuted, including the medieval repair hypothesis, the bio-contamination hypothesis and the carbon monoxide hypothesis.
+In 1988, radiocarbon dating determined that the shroud was from the Middle Ages, between the years 1260 and 1390.